ladder/ladder/README.md

  # }
 ```

-You can also index related objects as framed JSON-LD or hierarchical qname, by again using the `related: true` option:
+You can also index related objects as framed JSON-LD using `as_framed_jsonld` or hierarchical qname, by again using the `related: true` option:

 ```ruby
 class Project